A horse that charges, lies down in curves, doesn't stay focused... What can you do about it?

 That's why you'll find a new series of new series of blog articles to help you solve these problems.

 Before moving on to solutions, always start by looking for the origin of the problem.
-Is it a physical discomfort?
+Is it physical discomfort?
 Is it a mental block?
-After having donen addition to a vet, osteo and dental check-up, you can also have a saddle-fitter and a bit-fitter come and check that your equipment is well adapted to your horse.
+After makingn addition to vet, osteo and dentist check-ups, you can also call in a saddle-fitter and bit-fitter to check that your equipment is well suited to your mount.

 SOS...
 My horse is charging